womenbuildweb3/30daysofweb3.xyz/curriculum/en/3-writing-your-smart-contract/0-dapp-overview.md

 ## Define Goal & Requirements

 During these 30 days, we’ll be working to create a full-stack RSVP dapp.
-Think of it as a web3-native eventbrite, except attendees need to deposit ETH to RSVP and will get it back upon them checking in at the event.
+Think of it as a web3-native Eventbrite, except attendees need to deposit ETH to RSVP and will get it back upon them checking in at the event.

 **Here’s what our smart contract should be able to handle:**